hpcarcher/2014-07-21-cranfield/archer/sessions/Shell.md

     source variables.sh  # Run the commands within the current shell echo $EXAMPLE_DIR

-May kill the current shell if one of the commands is `exit`.
+Kills the current shell if one of the commands is `exit`.

 Packaging
 ---------